SVC CalendarApplyVisit SVCGive

 DACA – Deferred Action for Childhood Arrivals

 Learn more about how you can qualify for this program.
-There are Informational forums and Legal Clinics for Immigrant Youth which take place at Skagit Valley College.
-Find out when the next Legal Clinic will be!
-A list of local and state-wide resources for DACA students is available online here: DACA- Deferred Action for Childhood Arrivals.
+A list of local and state-wide resources for DACA students is available on our DACA Information page.

 Resources for Undocumented Students